 In general, commercial aquaculture production estimates are provided by state and territory fisheries agencies.
-Systems similar to those for wild capture data are used.
+These estimates are derived by the States and Territories by multiplying farm gate production by the price received at the farm gate for each species and each jurisdiction.